ROS: I mean, what exactly do you do?

-As a programmer, your next task is to learn how the design recipe applies in the setting of a full-fledged programming language.Given your knowledge, it is easy for you to learn Racket, the language behind the teaching languages in this book.
+As a student of program design, your next task is to learn how the design recipe applies in the setting of a full-fledged programming language.Given your knowledge, it is easy for you to learn Racket, the language behind the teaching languages in this book.
 See Realm of Racket for one possible introduction.
 Such a language typically offers means for spelling out data definitions (classes and objects) and for formulating signatures so that they are cross-checked before the program is run (types).
 In addition, you will also have to learn how to scale the design recipe to the use and production of so-called frameworks and components.
 Roughly speaking, frameworks abstract pieces of functionality that are common to many software systems, for example, graphical user interfaces, database connections, web connectivity and so on.
 You need to learn to instantiate these abstractions, and your programs will compose these instances to create coherent systems.
 Conversely, the creation of systems also calls for their organization into components that bundle pieces of functionality.
 Learning to create such components, is inherently a part of scaling up your skills.

-As a computer scientist, you will also have to expand your understanding of computing.
+As a student of computing, you will also have to expand your understanding of computing.
 This book has focused on the laws that describe computing processes.
 In order to function as a real software engineer, you need to learn what computations costs, both at a theoretical level and a practical one.
 The concept of big-O is a first step in this direction; being able to measure a program’s performance and to allocate time consumption to its pieces is another one.
 Above and beyond these basic ideas, you will need knowledge about hardware, networking, layering of software, and specialized algorithms in various disciplines.

-the design recipe will help you.
+and the design recipe will help you.
 You will see that the recipe’s process

 dimension can serve as a guide in many situations and that

-do remember the design recipe, wherever you go.
+remember the design recipe, wherever you go.